 Machine Learning Applications

 Machine learning (ML) is a branch of artificial intelligence based on the idea that systems can learn from data by identifying patterns, making classifications, predictions, and ultimately making decisions about the data with minimal human involvement.
-ML solutions are typically organized into two categories: supervised and unsupervised learning.

-The core objective of a ML algorithm is to generalize from data (learn) a model that can be reapplied to future data.
+The core objective of a ML algorithm is to generalize a model from data that can be reapplied to future data.
 Applications are wide reaching, especially in data rich research fields such as neuroscience or bioinformatics in general (Chen & Konukoglu, 2018).
-(Vu, et al., 2018)(Carlson, Goddard, Kaplan, Klein, & Ritchie, 2018)(Dyrba, et al., 2015) (Graña, et al., 2011) (Salvatore C. , et al., 2014)(Lange, et al., 2010) (Esteva, et al., 2019)
+With ever-increasing advancements in the quality and capabilities of data capture we are also seeing increases in volumes of data.
+The bottleneck in our understanding of the brain will shift from the amount and type of data we can collect to what we can actually do with the data.
+(Vu, et al., 2018) (Carlson, Goddard, Kaplan, Klein, & Ritchie, 2018).
+The applications of ML are diverse, with demonstrated advancements in neuroimaging (Carlson, Goddard, Kaplan, Klein, & Ritchie, 2018), improvements in models that classify diseases such as Alzheimers (Dyrba, et al., 2015) (Graña, et al., 2011), Parkinsons Disease (Salvatore C. , et al., 2014), and the identification of Autism (Lange, et al., 2010).

+The volume and breadth of features of data is immense.
+This can both expand the number of problems that can be solved as well as opportunities to solve them.
+In some cases the size of the data also narrows the techniques that are able to be applied practically.
+Big data problems are both technically challenging from an infrastructure perspective and in some cases most appropriately solved with machine learning techniques.
+Table 17 demonstrates how manual efforts to use the data to classify patients is less reliable than more advanced machine learning techniques.
+Machine Learning’s computational methodologies address complex real-world problems and enable computers to assist humans in the analysis of large, complex data sets.
+ML approaches have been widely applied to biomedical fields and a great body of research is devoted to this topic.
+ML has seen a surge in applications in bioinformatices disciplines largely due to increases in computational power, improvements in technique, and availability of massive data sets.
+(Esteva, et al., 2019).

-There are a number of ways in which machine learning can be leveraged from a neuroscience perspective.
-With respect tractography, TractSeg (previously discussed) has shown exciting promise both with speed of execution and accuracy.
-TractSeg uses a form of supervised machine learning called neural networks to uncover fiber bundles and tracts in the brain (Wasserthal, Neher, & Maier-Hein, 2016)[16].
-(Payabvash, et al., 2019)(Palacios, et al., 2018) (Mikolas, et al., 2018)Machine Learning has been leveraged to diagnose Parkinson's disease based on supervised learning to detect sensitive biomarkers based on MR images[10].
+With respect to tractography, TractSeg (previously discussed) has shown exciting promise both with speed of execution and accuracy.
+TractSeg uses a form of supervised machine learning called neural networks to uncover fiber bundles and tracts in the brain (Wasserthal, Neher, & Maier-Hein, 2016).
+Many other DTI/connectivity metrics based machine learning models were successfully applied such as to classify children with sensory processing disorder (Payabvash, et al., 2019), detect white matter changes after mild traumatic brain injury (Palacios, et al., 2018), and early diagnosis of schizophrenia (Mikolas, et al., 2018).

 Technology Landscape